 The Friday after the storm, PortSide set up an ran a Sandy aid center in Red Hook at 351 Van Brunt, then a virtual one, and then six months of monthly Sandy survivor meetings.
-Below is a list of people and groups that we worked with.
+Below is a list of people and groups that we worked with, and groups that provided services that were essential ones that we referred Sandy victims to.
 Please forgive us if we forgot to mention you (it was a crazy time and our recordkeeping wasn't great), so please send us your name and how you worked with us if you want to be added here.

 Looking ahead, let's continue to work together to become more resilient!

 We thank our own staff who were the core of our recovery project team: Dan Goncharoff, Peter Rothenberg, Carolina Salguero.

 Victoria Hagman and Realty Collective.
 Thanks for donating the space at 351 Van Brunt where we ran our Sandy aid center.